-Tip: Choose a bitmap that has a clear area at the bottom so that help text is easily visible.
+Tip: Choose a bitmap that has a clear area at the bottom so that the help text is easily visible.
 Avoid a multi-coloured, high-contrast picture (e.g. lots of different bright colours and dark blacks) as it will be difficult to choose a text colour that will stand out against all of the colours in your picture!
 Another idea is to use a bitmap editor and draw a filled rectangle over the picture so that the menu can be displayed within the rectangle.
 A clear area for the menu help text underneath the menu is also a good idea.
-You can also add your name or company name or company logo to the bitmap itself.
+You can also add your name or company name or company logo to the bitmap itself or add a STAMP.
 See the Gallery for ideas.

 You can, of course, make a plain single colour 800x600 bitmap for the background (see 'Background fill colour' below).

 Tip: grub4dos does not support all possible types of JPG or BMP files.
 If the background does not look correct, then simply load it into Microsoft Paint and re-save it as a 24-bit colour .bmp or .jpg file.

 E2B v1.78+ also support filling the entire screen with a single colour.
 This is much quicker than loading a wallpaper file.

 The MYWBMP value must start with 0x and contain a 6-character hexadecimal string (RRGGBB):

 # fill 800x600 display with red pixels : R=FF G=00 B=00